agra-uni-bremen/BinSym/README.md

 BinSym executes the code until it finds the first invalid instruction;
 therefore, in order to terminate an execution path use something along the lines of `.word 0xffff` in your startup assembly file.
+A simple example program, which enumerates prime numbers symbolically, is available in the `examples/prime-numbers` directory.

 ## How To Cite